Home-Cooked Meals by the Best Cooks in Italy

-The traditional cooks are known as Cesarine, or "empress of the kitchen," and include both males and females.
+The traditional cooks are known as Cesarine, or "empresses of the kitchen," and include both males and females.
 They must undergo thorough examinations before being accepted into the program, and cooks from all walks of life are sought.
-They must have excellent cooking skills and know the traditional recipes of a region of Italy that is represented; they must also have enough space for guests and be able to make the guests feel welcome in their homes.
+They must have excellent cooking skills and know the traditional recipes of the region they represent.
+They must also have enough space for guests and be able to make the guests feel welcome in their homes.

-A calendar of events is listed on the Home Food Project's website, and in Bologna, a special offer including 1 year's membership, accommodations in a B&B, 2 events, a cooking lesson and a shopping tour is listed.
+A calendar of events is listed on the Le Cesarine website and in Bologna, a special offer including 1 year's membership, accommodations in a B&B, 2 events, a cooking lesson and a shopping tour is listed.
 Cesarine are being added frequently to expand the project to provide visitors a taste of authentic Italian cooking.
-For information on Home Food's calendar of menus or booking details, check out their website in Italian (www.homefood.it) or English (www.homefood.it/index.cfm?lang=en), or call 011-39-051-220-797.